Our packing tips for a neat arrival

 Another option is to simply use our Backpack Pro, or its upgrade the Backpack Pro 2.0.
-Elected as Best run commuting backpack by RedBull and Best Gifts for Travelers by Outside How, these backpacks are the perfect companions you want to have to keep your shirts wrinkle-free as they also come with a Clothes Folder.
+Elected as Best run commuting backpack by RedBull and Origym as well as Best Gifts for Travelers by Outside How, these backpacks are the perfect companions you want to have to keep your shirts wrinkle-free as they also come with a Clothes Folder.
 Besides, you can also carry your laptop, garments, and personal items.

 3. Fill the gap

 If you are packing your suitcase and do not need to pack a lot, it might be a good idea to fill up the void in the bag with plastic, paper or fabric so that your clothes and gadgets do not get jumbled, crumbled and ruined.